Efficient Sequence Packing without Cross-contamination: Accelerating Large Language Models without Impacting Performance: Introduction

 \section{Introduction}

-Since its introduction in 2019, BERT~\cite{Devlin2019} has been the backbone driving the most exciting advances in Natural Language Processing (NLP).
-Pre-training BERT from scratch requires substantial computational resources which may be out of reach for researchers and industry professionals.
-To some extent this has been addressed by the public release of pre-trained models of different sizes and depths~\cite{turc2019}.
-Available sizes range from \textit{tiny} (2 layers with hidden size 128) to \textit{large} ($24$ layers with hidden size $1024$)\cite{DevlinGitHub,Devlin2019}.
-The introduction of ALBERT~\cite{Zhenzhong2019} further improved the accessibility of larger models.
-However, the dependence on pre-trained models limits the ability of researchers to explore new backbone architectures.
-Furthermore, it limits the extent to which practitioners in industry can leverage internal datasets and adapt the model to their particular needs.
-Hence, any approach that speeds up the pre-training process is desirable from an economical as well as environmental perspective.
+Many language datasets, including the de-facto pre-training dataset for BERT---Wikipedia, have a skewed distribution of sequence lengths (see Figure~\ref{f:datasets}).
+However, typical machine learning accelerators, and their corresponding libraries, exhibit poor performance when processing variable-length workloads.
+A simple mitigation is to set a maximum sequence length, and to pad shorter sequences with padding tokens.
+This naive batching is widely used and provided in the vanilla BERT implementation as well as the Hugging Face framework~\cite{wolf-etal-2020-transformers}.
+Its effect is enhanced by the offline dataset generation process which, in BERT, attempts to ``pack'' together sentences so as to fill the sequence length as completely as possible~\cite{DevlinGitHubpretraining}.
+We improve this process at a whole-dataset level.

-In this paper, we present some methods to enable researchers to accelerate the pre-training of BERT by as much as 2x.
-The de-facto pre-training dataset Wikipedia, as well as many other NLP datasets, show a positively skewed distribution of sequence lengths.
-We show that padding tokens (wasted compute) represent $50\%$ of all tokens of the Wikipedia pre-training dataset at sequence length $512$.
-Overall, the sample lengths range between $5$ tokens up to $512$ (see Figure~\ref{f:wiki}).
-Samples of length $512$ represent only $23.5\%$ of the dataset.
+We show that, even after this pre-processing, padding tokens represent $50\%$ of all tokens of the Wikipedia pre-training dataset at sequence length $512$.
+Thus, by avoiding processing the padding tokens one can get a 2x speed-up for phase 2.
+Overall, the lengths range between $5$ tokens up to $512$.
+Samples of length $512$ represent only $23.5\%$ of the dataset,